 (Gun Violence Archive)

 However, the number of crimes prevented by guns is significantly lower than in the previous years.
-The statistics show that in 2018 there were over 1,897 deaths, while in 2019, another 1,595 deaths were caused in self-defense.
+The statistics show that in 2019, 1,595 deaths were caused in self-defense.
+As for 2021, there were 1,244 deaths caused by defensive gun use.

 12. Police reported six self-defense instances when people had to fire multiple shots in 2020.